 Whether you favor pop, rock, classical or hip-hop, the right music can make all the difference when powering through a tough workout.
 But if you haven’t found the right beats to boost your motivation, the solution may be as simple as switching your song selection.
 Learn the science behind how music affects your mind and body to find the tunes that fit best with your training.

 Music does not moderate what you feel, but how you feel it.
 It makes the exercise experience more pleasurable.

-- Costas Karageorghis, associate professor of sport psychology at Brunel University and author of "Inside Sport Psychology"
+Costas Karageorghis, author of "Inside Sport Psychology"

 Your first step in reaping the benefits of music’s motivational magic is to actually understand how music helps you through your workout.